 Missing Plot Technique

 Sometimes w.r.t. some experimental design we see that some of the observations in the layout of the experiment are missing.
-In field experiment it may be happen due to attack of pests or negligence of the observer.
+In the field experiment, it may happen due to the attack of pests or negligence of the observer.
 Again sometimes observations are so suspicious and it is better to treat them as missing.
 In such a situation, the convention is to estimate the missing observations in terms of available yields in order to have a complete layout.
 Once we get the complete layout, we carry out the usual analysis.
-Several techniques are proposed by different statistician of which the procedure, proposed by Yates, is the popular one and it is referred as Yates Missing Plot Technique.
+Several techniques are proposed by different statistician of which the procedure, proposed by Yates, is the popular one and it is referred to as Yates Missing Plot Technique.

 Let there are k missing observations in a layout of an experimental design consisting of t treatments where we are to test whether the effects of the treatments are equal or not.
 At first, we express the error sum of squares in terms of available yield and the missing observations.
 Now we determine the estimate of the missing observations minimizing error SS, E(x1,x2,…,xk) w.r.t. x1,x2,…,xk .
 Evidently, the estimates are obtained by the following system of equations,